© Crown copyright 2020

 No. The UK government is currently considering participation in future programmes, and will consider a relationship in line with the participation of other non-EU Member States in Horizon Europe (and Euratom Research & Training), provided that this represents value for money and is in the UK’s interests.
 The shape and content of EU Programmes post-2020, including Horizon Europe, is still being finalised in the EU institutions.
 The regulations for these EU Programmes must be adopted by the EU before arrangements for potential UK participation could be finalised.

-The government will provide funding to mitigate against any loss of funding resulting from any changes in our participation in the EU R&I framework programme, Horizon Europe, so that we protect and stabilise UK R&I. As a responsible government, we are developing alternative schemes to support international research and innovation collaboration, in tandem with progressing our input to Horizon Europe negotiations.
-The government will provide funding to mitigate against any loss of funding resulting from any changes in our participation in the EU R&I framework programme, Horizon Europe, so that we protect and stabilise UK R&I. Horizon Europe alternatives, if required, will be managed through a programme of alternatives which is separate to, but will complement, this Stabilisation Fund.
+As a responsible government, we are developing alternative schemes to support international research and innovation collaboration, in tandem with progressing our input to Horizon Europe negotiations.
+The government will provide funding to mitigate against any loss of funding resulting from any changes in our participation in the EU R&I framework programmes, so that we protect and stabilise UK R&I. This would be subject to allocations at the Spending Review.

 How will any EU R&I alternatives work with this coronavirus support?